top of page

 The goal of the homepage is to connect clients with chefs as quickly as possible.
 The optimum path for users is to select the "find chef" function where they will be directed to enter service needs that will then filter out chefs who cannot meet their needs.

-Chef Profile and Menu
+Chef Profile & Menu

 It was important to have customers review and ratings clearly presented to build trust clients have in chefs.
 Chefs are also required to list ingredients for meals incase clients have special dietary needs.